vippsas/vipps-login-api/vipps-login-api.md

 allow or deny the consent request.
 This view is skipped if no scopes requiring consent are requested.
 The user can not make changes to the list of requested scopes, and can therefore not accept for example name and deny address.

-We recommend asking for the minimal amount of scopes needed for your application to work.
-This is to minimize the number of users that deny the consent request.
+We recommend asking for the minimal number of scopes needed for your usecase to minimize the number of users that deny the consent request.

 # Integrating with Vipps Login
 Vipps Login adheres to the OAuth2 and OpenIDConnect standards.
 The easiest way to integrate with the service is therefore to